vuejs/rfcs/active-rfcs/0000-class-api.md

 One way to deal with it is providing examples for both syntaxes in the new docs and allow switching between them.
 This allows users to pick a preferred syntax during the learning process.

+## Isn't React Moving Away from Classes?

+Yes, but that's because classes isn't as nicely a fit for React's component conceptual model, especially with hooks being the alternative.
+Classes aren't inherently bad, and Vue's component conceptual model (with mutable state) maps better to a class than a React component.
+We also have plans to offer a mechanism with hooks-like logic composition capabilities that works in both class and object-based components, but that will be in a separate future RFC.

 # Alternatives

 ## Options via Decorator